In our visit to Hallstatt Austria, we will visit Salzwelten Salt Mines, Skywalk, Hallstatt Museum and of course the village itself. Let’s begin!

 By this point, we were quite tired but still wanted to see more of this village.
 Thus we saw boat rides we decided to go for it.

 There are several stations with small boats for rent.
-But since it was getting late they were closed.
-What we saw was actually a boat bus.
+But since it was getting late, they were closed.
+What we saw was a boat bus.
 It goes to the train station on the other side of the lake and back.
-The roundtrip ride costs 5 euro per person and it is about 10 min of sailing each way (with about 10 min break next to the train station).
+The roundtrip ride costs 5 euro per person, and it is about 10 min of sailing each way (with about 10 min break next to the train station).

-Since it’s a beautiful village, some couples decide to come there to take pre-wedding photos.
+Since it is a beautiful village, some couples decide to come there to take pre-wedding photos.
 And there was one couple on our boat:

 Catholic parish church:

-And then we saw this woman, she was returning back home after work.
-The interesting thing that she didn’t need to cross to the other side of the lake, but still preferred using the boat.
+And then we saw this woman as she was returning home after work.
+The unusual thing that she did not need to cross to the other side of the lake, but still preferred using the boat.

 We returned to the parking lot.
 The tariff was about 8 euro for almost the whole day (11 – 19).
-And we headed to B&B.
+And we headed to our Bed and Breakfast in Gosau.

-When we drove in the morning to Hallstatt we used the same road (#166).
+When we drove in the morning to Hallstatt, we used the same road (#166).
 And I saw a stream with three small bridges.
-Since our way back was during the golden hour we decided to stop.
-And the following two photos is the result.
+Since our way back was during the golden hour, we decided to stop.
+And the following two photos are the result.